LSDtopotools/lsdtt_alpine_docker/readme.md

 1. Logon to Windows as Administrator
 2. Go to Windows Administrator Tools
 3. Look for Windows Computer Management and click on it.
-4. Or you can skip steps 1, right mouse clicking Computer Management, go to more, and select run as administrator and provide Administrator password.
+4. Or you can skip steps 1-3, right mouse clicking Computer Management, go to more, and select run as administrator and provide Administrator password.
 5. Double click docker-users group and add your account as member.
 6. Also add your account to Hyper-V Administrator.
 This was added when you installed docker for Windows.
 7. Log off from Windows and log back on.
 8. Click on Windows icon on bottom left and start Docker for Windows.
 This will start docker windows service.
 9. Start Windows Powershell and type docker --version.
-It will show Docker version 17.09.1-ce, build 19e2cf6.
-This is the latest version.
+It will show Docker version 17.09.1-ce, build 19e2cf6, or whagtever version you have.